n2p5/stint/examples/basic/README.md

 ## Prerequisites

 - Keplr browser extension installed
-- Some ATONE tokens on the AtomOne testnet for gas fees
+- Some PHOTON tokens on the AtomOne testnet for gas fees

 ## Getting Started